 Hepatitis C is an infectious disease caused by the hepatitis C virus.
-The virus can cause both acute and chronic hepatitis C infection, ranging from a mild illness that lasts a few weeks to a serious lifelong illness that may cause cirrhosis (scarring of the liver), liver cancer or liver failure if left untreated.
-In Australia, the main route of transmission of the hepatitis C virus is through injection drug use.
-While there is no vaccine to prevent hepatitis C infection, new treatments can cure hepatitis C in more than 90 per cent of cases.
+The virus can cause both acute and chronic infection, ranging from a mild illness that lasts a few weeks to a serious lifelong illness that may cause cirrhosis (scarring of the liver), liver cancer or liver failure if left untreated.
+In Australia, the main route of transmission of the hepatitis C virus is through injecting drug use.
+While there is no vaccine to prevent hepatitis C infection, new treatments can cure hepatitis C in more than 90% of cases.

-You can explore the hepatitis C data from Australia in the interactive graphs below.
-Click on the tabs above the graph to view hepatitis C notifications by sex, age and state.
+You can explore the latest hepatitis C data from Australia in the data dashboard below.

 Choose the population of interest from the drop down menus.

 Hover the mouse over the charts and tables to reveal further details.

 These graphics are best viewed in full screen by clicking the box icon to the bottom-right of the tables.

 You can export a PDF version of the selected view by clicking the download icon below the dashboard.

 You will find a link to notification rate maps in the side bar menu.